timescale/docs/timescaledb/getting-started/access-timescaledb.md

 in the placeholder above
 </highlight>

-Now that you've connected to your Timescale Forge service, let's look at how to quickly add data so that you can quickly start to explore the power of TimescaleDB.
+Now that you've connected to your Timescale Cloud service, let's look at how to quickly add data so that you can quickly start to explore the power of TimescaleDB.

 [install-psql]: /how-to-guides/connecting/psql/